-2. Despite popular belief, the Great Wall of China is not the only manmade object you can see from space.
+2. The Great Wall of China is not the only manmade object you can see from space.

-You can actually see a lot of manmade objects from space.
+You can see loads of manmade objects from space.
 In fact, the Great Wall of China is actually NOT easily visible from space.

 3. It’s not actually harmful to pick up baby birds and return them to their nests, and it will not cause their mother to reject them.

-Birds don’t really have a very powerful sense of smell, so they wouldn’t even know if you handled their babies.
-It’s still a good idea to leave baby birds alone, though, since their parents are probably close by.
+Birds don’t really have a very powerful sense of smell, and they probably wouldn’t be able to tell if a human handled their babies.

-4. Human blood is never actually colored blue in your body.
+4. Human blood is never blue in your body.

 5. There are not different areas of the tongue dedicated to different tastes.
-All different tastes can be detected on all parts of the tongue.
+Every taste can be detected on every part of the tongue.

-Also, there are not four, but five primary tastes.
-In addition to bitter, sour, salty, and sweet, humans have taste receptors for umami, which is a savory or meaty taste.
+Also, there aren’t just four primary tastes, there are five.
+In addition to bitter, sour, salty, and sweet, humans can taste umami, which is a savory or meaty taste.

 6. Chameleons don’t actually change their color to blend in with their surroundings.

-They change color in order to communicate.
-A chameleon’s color change can signal mood, aggression, territory, and mating behavior.
+They change color to communicate.
+A chameleon’s color is used to signal mood, aggression, territory, and mating behavior.